School fundraising ideas – How to run a successful raffle

 Another way to achieve donations for prizes is through parents.
 Send letters home with the children appealing to parents to donate unwanted items for use at the school’s fund raising event.
 Again explain the cause and what the money made will be used for.

 Before the raffle, the most valuable or desirable donations should be split from the least.
-The more desirable should be used in the raffle to entice people to buy tickets, whereas the less desirable should be sold at cheap prices in a car boot/junk sale type manor.
+The more desirable should be used in the raffle to entice people to buy tickets, whereas the less desirable should be sold at cheap prices in a car boot/junk sale type manner.

 Running a tombola